Great Looking Backyard Privacy Solutions That Are Functional and Effective

 From soaking in the sun during the summer to cozying up by a fire pit in the fall, outdoor living spaces are oftentimes the favorite part of any home.
 But, unless you live on a large lot of land, chances are you may have a neighbour who just seems a little too close sometimes.

 Luckily, there are several ways to solve this common problem.
 This can be important when staging your home for sale too.
-As people spend more time at home – and more time outside in their outdoor space – buyers are looking for privacy and peace, and if you can demonstrate your property offers it that will be a big plus.
+As people, even post-pandemic - spend more time at home – and more time outside in their outdoor space – buyers are looking for privacy and peace, and if you can demonstrate your property offers it that will be a big plus.

 Check out these backyard privacy ideas and transform your outdoor space into your own personal (and private) escape.